Table of contents

 - By default, the file for the udpated information (XML file) is called WMIComputers.xml, but it is possible to rename it.
 Note that the file must be located in the Octopus folder or in a folder under it, but the file must exist

 - /HostsConfigFilePath :

 - Add this parameter to identify the path for the hosts.xml configuration file.
-You must use this file when you synchronize the workstations from an IP range
+You must use this file when you synchronize the workstations from an IP range or using CI names.

 - Ex.: /HostsConfigFilePath:c:\program files\octopus\hosts.xml

 Operation Log Files

 Files generated by the execution of the WMIUpdater program: